microsoft/jacdac-stm32x0/jacdac-v1-spec.md

 hash the results and use that as a random seed.
 Other option is a floating ADC.
 Yet another is timing pin capacitance.
-Initial contents of RAM can be also used in some circumstances.
+Initial contents of RAM does not appear to be random, despite the fact that it may look like it is.

 ## Frames and Packets